 It is the responsibility of every Superintendent to conduct weekly Toolbox Meetings.
 This policy is not limited to Spieker Company personnel.
 All Spieker Company subcontractors are required to conduct Toolbox Meetings on a weekly basis and supply them to the Spieker Company Safety Director upon request.

 The Toolbox Talks should be recorded on the Toolbox Talks meeting form.
 All employees present must sign the attendance log.
-Superintendent then must electronically submit them to Babette Burnett, CHST COSS COSM each week.
+Superintendent then must electronically submit them to Babette Burnetteach week.